patriceguyot/Acoustic_Indices/README.md

 Acoustic_Indices is a Python library to extract global acoustic indices from an audio file for use as a biodiversity proxy, within the framework of Ecoacoustics.

-## Pipeline

-* Get list of indices and features from a Yaml configuration file
-* Read WAV files (using scipy)
-* For each audio file, compute stats (min, max, mean, median, std, var) on temporal indices or get global value
-* Output a csv file

 ## Indices